Australian Antique Vintage Fishing Reel History Reference, Jenkin Bros Game Reel.

-Somtime during 1983, the design prototype of the Jenkin Bros Big Game Salt-water Fly reel was was taken up by another engineering company, which aimed to mass-produce it.
+Sometime during 1983, the design prototype of the Jenkin Brothers Big Game Salt-water Fly reel was was taken up by another engineering company, which aimed to mass-produce it.
 The company tried to cut production costs by reducing the thickness of the alloy body and crank, the foot was also changed to Aluminium.
 Soon into production, it was realized they could not compete with the international market.
 Only 20 of these reels were manufactured.
-I have allowed my enthusiasm to propel me to seek further information about those involved in thisparticular project.
-At this stage, I have not been able to come across any one who knew any thing about this, other than Jenkin Bros themselves.
-So I am still pursuing this mystery.
+I have allowed my enthusiasm to propel me to seek further information about those involved in this particular project.
+At this stage, I have not been able to come across any one who knew any thing about this, other than Jenkin Brothers themselves.

-Jenkin Brothers Game reel, R A page 16.
+Jenkin Brothers Game reel, vintage game reels, R A page 16.

 Copyright © 2009 - 2023, reeLmanAustralia.com